College City, California

-College City is a census-designated place in Colusa County, California.
+College City is a census-designated place in Colusa County, California, United States.
 It lies at an elevation of 72 ft above sea level.
 Its ZIP code is 95912, and its area code is 530.
 Its population was 292 at the 2020 census.
 Despite the name, there is currently no college in College City.

 History

-College City began when a school was built with the money from the sale of property left by the will of Andrew Pierce, who died around April of 1871.
+College City began when a school was built with the money from the sale of property left by the will of Andrew Pierce, who died around April 1871.
 Two years later in 1873, the College City post office was established.
-In January of 1875 a newspaper article promoted College City and stated that the town had "two general stores, one hotel, one livery stable, one saddler shop, one shoe shop, two blacksmith and wagon shops, one butcher shop, one bakery, numerous boarding houses, drug store and milliner shop and...
+In January 1875 a newspaper article promoted College City and stated that the town had "two general stores, one hotel, one livery stable, one saddler shop, one shoe shop, two blacksmith and wagon shops, one butcher shop, one bakery, numerous boarding houses, drug store and milliner shop and...
 Chinese wash houses."

-Pierce Christian College was opened on September 14, 1875 to both male and female students on land that was endowed by Andrew Pierce.
+Pierce Christian College was opened on September 14, 1875, to both male and female students on land that was endowed by Andrew Pierce.
 The school building was 30 feet by 40 feet, and 17 feet tall.
 The college would later leave College City in 1896, and its facilities were taken over by the local high school district.

 The population of College City was 53 in 1900, and was estimated at 300 in 1940.